fhardison/fhardison.github.io/_posts/2018-11-09-what-do-you-have.md

 ---
-title: What do you have?: a input task for introducing new vocab in Greek
+title: What do you have? &ndash; a input task for introducing new vocab in Greek
 layout: post
 tags: [Greek, tasks, teaching, vocab]
 ---